 - General average shall be applied only for those losses which are linked directly with the material value of the cargo carried or the vessel.
 Any claims arising due to the delay, a loss or expense caused due to loss of market or any indirect loss must not be accounted into general average

-- Each party’s share in the general average should not be determined by fault based approach.
+- Each party’s share in the general average should not be determined by a fault-based approach.
 The risk borne by all should be equal in all aspects.
 Though if one of the parties actions has resulted in the loss, legal actions can be taken against those actions

-- If salvage operations are carried out in order to save or prevent the loss of cargo, or to prevent or reduce an environmental damage, the expenditures involved and the remunerations to salvors should be allowed in general average
+- If salvage operations are carried out in order to save or prevent the loss of cargo or to prevent or reduce environmental damage, the expenditures involved and the remunerations to salvors should be allowed in general average

 - The procuring expenses of any cargo, fuel or ship’s stores upon being discharged as per general average act shall be admitted into general average

-- Loss of freight incurred to the owner by due to loss or damage of cargo should be included in general average, however it is important to deduct from it the expenses which would have incurred by the owner for carriage as they were not actually incurred
+- Loss of freight incurred to the owner due to loss or damage of cargo should be included in the general average, however, it is important to deduct from it the expenses which would have been incurred by the owner for carriage as they were not actually incurred

 - If cargo is sold in damaged condition, the general average amount is the difference between net sound and net damaged value